Romanced by Rust

 - Finally, I added other details using ultra round brushes Nos.
 2 and 6.

-Drawn to aged things in distress or decline—such as old dolls, broken teacups and abandoned cars—Wilda has painted an impressive catalog of rust over the years.
+Drawn to aged things in distress or decline—such as old dolls, broken teacups and abandoned cars—acrylic artist Steve Wilda has painted an impressive catalog of rust over the years.
 When you’re drawn to what’s old, painting rusted items will be part of your artistic repertoire.

-“Mother Nature does a great job of aging metal to give it character,” Wilda acknowledges.
+“Mother Nature does a great job of aging metal to give it character,” says Wilda.
 “We easily recognize rust by its color alone.
 With additional characteristics of pitting, holes and raised oxidized surfaces, these variations of interest allow us to paint something out of the ordinary.
 Rust can take over a continuous surface, like an old vehicle’s body, or it can be sculpture-like, appearing in clump formations.
-The approach to painting rust is no different than any other object,” Wilda explains:
+The approach to painting rust is no different than any other object.”

 - Take note of its form—including how light falls on it and how the rust casts shadows.